Frýdlant nad Ostravicí: Sights

-The landmark of the town is the Church of Saint Bartholomew, built in 1672–1690.
+The main landmark of the town is the Church of Saint Bartholomew, built in 1672–1690.
 Other monuments at the town square are the neo-Renaissance town hall from 1894 and a Baroque Marian column with a rare statue of the Virgin Mary of Carmel from 1731.

 The monastery of the Sisters of Mercy of St. Charles Borromeo with a neo-Romanesque chapel dates from the second half of the 19th century.
 Today it is used as a retirement home.
 There are also several original wooden houses that are reminiscent of the original appearance of the town.